-Primanti Bros.
-(Section 110) - Primanti's sandwich with fresh deli meats and cheeses topped off with French fries.
-A Pittsburgh classic.
+You can't go wrong with a Primanti's sandwich piled high with fresh deli meats and cheeses and topped off with French fries and cole slaw.
+A true Pittsburgh classic.

-If these aren't enough for you, check out these 6 New Dishes at PNC Park, or head to PNC Park soon for great baseball and a smorgasbord of food choices!
+If these aren't enough for you, check out these unique offerings at PNC Park, or head to a ball game soon for great baseball and a smorgasbord of food choices!
 What is your favorite food to eat during a Pirates game?